brongulus/brongulus.github.io/content/notes/20241108T095209--docker-k8s-training__k8s_sap.md

                   name: service2
     ```

+### Persistence {#persistence}

-Pods can die/restart unexpectedly and lose all the data that's local to them, to solve the problem of persistance kubernetes offers PV/PVCs.
+Pods can die/restart unexpectedly and lose all the data that's local to them, to solve the problem of persistence kubernetes offers PV/PVCs.
 A PersistentVolume (PV) is a piece of storage in the cluster that has been provisioned by an administrator having a lifecycle independent of the pods using the PV.
 A PersistentVolumeClaim (PVC) is a request for a storage by a user.

 Claims can request specific sizes and access modes and claims bind pod storage to PVs.
 PV size must match or exceed PVC requested size.
 Due to the PV-PVC bind mechanism, it might happen that storage is claimed by the “wrong” requests. _Storage classes_ overcome this issue of manually provisioning PV by reversing the order.
 Firstly create a PVC and the storage class provides a fitting PV.

 CSI – Container Storage Interface:

 1. User requests a PVC
-2. StorageClass is triggered to provision a PV
+2.  `StorageClass` is triggered to provision a PV
 3. PV is backed by a physical volume, which is made available via the container storage interface.

 Upon deletion of the claim object, PV becomes "unbound", then it can either be retained, deleted or recycled (deprecated).
-The access modes a PVC can specify are RWO (ReadWriteOnce) where a single node can mount a PVC at a time but if multiple pods are running on the same node they can all access it for restricting that to a single Pod use RWOP (ReadWriteOncePod).
-There's also ROX (ReadOnlyMany) and RWX (ReadWriteMany) where the volumes can be mounted as specified by many nodes.
+The access modes a PVC can specify are `RWO` (ReadWriteOnce) where a single node can mount a PVC at a time but if multiple pods are running on the same node they can all access it for restricting that to a single Pod use `RWOP` (ReadWriteOncePod).
+There's also `ROX` (ReadOnlyMany) and `RWX` (ReadWriteMany) where the volumes can be mounted as specified by many nodes.

 An application container certainly needs configuration.
 However, adding this information to the container image is not feasible at all.
 Instead, we need a way through the Kubernetes API to reach our goal of dynamically injecting configuration, this is where ConfigMaps and Secrets come in.
 They separate configuration &amp; credentials from the application and the required configuration data can be stored in specific data objects in etcd.

+### Additional Setup {#additional-setup}

-Configmaps and secret are based on key-value pairs.
+Configmaps and [secrets](https://sysdig.com/learn-cloud-native/how-to-create-and-use-kubernetes-secrets/) are based on key-value pairs.
 Allowed values are string or binary data.
-When using binary data, base64 encoding of the binary is mandatory.
+When using binary data, `base64 encoding` of the binary is mandatory.
 The contents of both can be project to environment variables of a container or mounted to the container file system via the volumes API.

 The secrets can be used like any other volume and bound to the pod.
 When mounted into the filesystem the content/values are decoded and available in plain text so it's advised to set proper file permissions for them.
 There are 3 different types of secrets: